Diego-Ivan/libportal-vala-demo/README.md

 ### GNOME Builder

 The recommended way of running this project is through Flatpak and GNOME Builder.
 Clone the project and run.
 Requires the `org.gnome.Platform` runtime, from the master branch.
 You can get it from the GNOME Nightly Flatpak remote.
-Libportal and the GTK4 backend will be built with the project.
+Libportal and Libshumate will be built with the project.

 To install, use the *Export as package* feature (available in the top bar omniarea) and open the `.flatpak` double-clicking, and install.